 100% owned (exploitation license)

 The project encompasses the historic Black Pine Mining District and surrounding exploration ground.
 Sporadic small-scale gold and base-metal mining occurred in the area as early as 1915.
-Pegasus Gold acquired the property from Noranda and produced over 500,000 ounces of gold from several small open pits in the late 1980s through the mid-1990s.
+Pegasus Gold joint ventured the property from Noranda and produced via heap leach 434,780 ounces of gold from several small open pits between 1992-1998.
 Historic exploration and mining efforts have generally focused on near-surface, oxidized ore bodies.
 Western staked the Mineral Gulch project in early 2010 and has since completed 38 RC drill holes in 2011-2012.

 Fine-grained disseminated gold is found in favorable structurally disturbed Paleozoic carbonate rocks with tabular geometries.
 The trace element geochemistry and tenor of mineralization is similar to Carlin-style gold occurrences.